 The AFA Disaster Relief Team is comprised of Regional Directors and others who are located throughout the United States.
 This expedites response times and notifies local volunteers who are monitoring the weather conditions as the need arises in their immediate areas.
 If you are in a disaster area needing assistance with your birds or know of anyone in need of help with their birds, reach out to our disaster relief team here!

-Typically we provide food for your birds, cage wire, water and carriers (for temporary housing).
-We have supplied chain link pipe when cage racks were destroyed or 4×4’s.
+We provide immediately needed emergency supplies and volunteers.
+Typically we provide food for your birds, cage wire, water, and carriers (for temporary housing).
+We have supplied chain link pipe when cage racks were destroyed or 4×4 beams.
 Tarps when needed for shade and protection from the elements.

 Disaster Planning and Rescue

 Aviculturists around the globe may experience hurricanes, tornados, straight-line windstorms, floods, earthquakes or fires, and depending on where they live, they may have to endure snow and ice storms in winter or sandstorms in desert locations.
 Each type of disaster has its own timeline and fury and it presents its own unique set of plans to help assist bird owners that may be affected.
 Bird people should plan for, and learn how to, rescue their birds and the birds of others from any such disasters which could occur in their area.